lucienyoung/navigation-config-demo/README.md

 # navigation-config-demo
-The example of ros-navigation config file.
+This is an example of ros-navigation config file.
 The relavant parameter details can be found at [ros-navigation wiki](http://wiki.ros.org/navigation).
 ## How to install ros-navigation
 Take the ROS Melodic as an example.
 ```